TwilioDevEd/call-tracking-node/README.md

 [![Build Status](https://travis-ci.org/TwilioDevEd/call-tracking-node.svg?branch=master)](https://travis-ci.org/TwilioDevEd/call-tracking-node)

-This application demostrates how to use Twilio track calls and measure the effectiveness of marketing campaigns
+This application demostrates how to use Twilio track calls and measure the effectiveness of marketing campaigns.
+A tutorial walkthrough exists [here](https://www.twilio.com/docs/tutorials/walkthrough/call-tracking/node/express) to help with setting this up.

 ## Running the Project on Your Machine